SATA Port Multiplication is the optimum way to attach two or more external hard drives to your computer.

 SATA Host Cards

 Only an eSATA Host card or built in SATA bus that supports port multiplication can successfully connect a port multiplier enclosure.
 At this time there are some PC motherboards that have PM capable chipsets built-in.
 So far Apple has not installed any PM capable chipset inside a Mac, so we have to add an eSATA host card.
-All external port PCIe host cards and Express34 cards that MacGurus carries are port multiplier capable.
+All external port PCIe host cards that MacGurus carries are port multiplier capable.

 Current port multiplier chipsets are capable of right around 225 MB/sec of throughput.
 If you pair up 2 port multipliers and attach 3 or more hard drives per board, then you double that for around 450 MB/sec of throughput.
 This makes for very effective accelerated storage for video and graphics storage arrays.
 As an example: in a simple striped RAID0 array with 6 drives connected 3 per PM board you have enough horse power to real time edit Uncompressed 2K (2048 x 1080 10 bit) HD footage!
 Sustained throughput of over 400 MB/sec is the expected result.
 This throughput with current drives is maintained for 3/4 of the capacity of the RAID!

 With drives mounted individually (JBOD) each drive will get full access.
 Current mechanical speed of the fastest drives is around 140 MB/sec - that performance is realized the same whether attached using port multiplier enclosures or installed internally in your computer.

 The best part of eSATA, port multiplier technology included, is that it works.
 No fuss, flawless hotswapping and hotplugging, across the spectrum compatibility and lots of speed.
 Like having your cake and eating it too.
 For attaching external hard drives eSATA pretty much obsoletes everything else.